-- 33. The Discharger reports that shallow groundwater in the area of the Facility occurs approximately 5-15 feet below ground surface, flows generally to the northwest towards the Salton Sea, and has a total dissolved solids concentration ranging from approximately 1,600 to approximately 43,000 mg/L and has naturally occurring levels of heavy metals, such as Arsenic, that are often found above the California Primary and Secondary Maximum Contaminant Levels. - 34.
+- 36. The Discharger reports that shallow groundwater in the area of the Facility occurs approximately 5 to 15 feet below ground surface, flows generally to the northwest towards the Salton Sea, has a total dissolved solids concentration ranging from approximately 1,240 to 55,000 mg/L and often contains naturally occurring heavy metals (such as arsenic) at concentrations exceeding Primary and Secondary Maximum Contaminant Levels established under title 22 of the California Code of Regulations. - 37.
 The amount of usable near-surface groundwater in the central Imperial Valley is unknown, but this resource has not been significantly exploited because of low well yields and poor chemical quality.
 The upper 500 feet of fine-grained deposits in the central portion of the Imperial Valley are estimated to have a transmissivity of less than 10,000 gallons per day.
-Even lower permeabilities are estimated to occur at greater depths (Westec, 1981), and low vertical permeability inhibits mixing of waters from different depths, such as between the shallow aquifer system and underlying deeper groundwater that includes the geothermal resources. - 35.
+Even lower permeabilities are estimated to occur at greater depths (Westec, 1981), and low vertical permeability inhibits mixing of waters from different depths, such as between the shallow aquifer system and underlying deeper groundwater that includes the geothermal resources. - 38.
 The Facility is largely surrounded by farmland that is drained by an extensive network of ditches and drains in agricultural areas.
 These drains discharge into the Alamo and New Rivers, which are tributary to the Salton Sea.
 Canal seepage and tiled agricultural drains recharge the shallow aquifer, the Salton Sea, and even the deeper aquifer in the form of seepage from canals and irrigated agricultural lands.
-Groundwater in the basin is constantly being mixed with imported Colorado River water that is used for irrigating large parts of the valley.
-Colorado River water is generally of a calcium-sodium chloride-sulfate type.
-The Colorado River is located several miles east of the Facility. - 36.
-Climatological data obtained from 1903 to 2015 indicates an average seasonal precipitation of 3.15 inches, and an average annual pan evaporation rate greater than 100 inches. - 37.
+Groundwater in the basin is constantly being mixed with imported Colorado River water that is used for irrigating large parts of the Imperial Valley.
+Colorado River water is generally of a calciumsodium chloride-sulfate type.
+The Colorado River is located more than 50 miles east of the Facility. - 39.
+Climatological data obtained from 1903 to 2015 indicates an average seasonal precipitation of 3.15 inches, and an average annual pan evaporation rate greater than 100 inches. - 40.
 The wind direction in the immediate vicinity of the Facility follows two general patterns: - a.
 Seasonally from late fall through early spring, prevailing winds are from the west and northwest.
 Humidity is lowest under these conditions.

 - b.
-Summer weather patterns are often dominated by an intense, heat-induced low-pressure area that forms over the interior deserts, drawing air from the south; humidity is highest under these "monsoon" conditions. - 38.
-Four groundwater monitoring wells numbered MWM-2, MWM-3, MWM-4 and U35-1 are monitored semi-annually to evaluate for a release to groundwater from the Brine Pond.
-Downgradient wells MWM-2, MWM-3, and MWM-4 surround the Brine Pond.
-Upgradient well U35-1 is located approximately 600 feet southeast of the Brine Pond.
-The location of the monitoring wells is shown on Attachment C, Monitoring Well Map, made part of this Order by reference. - 39.
-There are no domestic wells within 500 feet of the Facility.
+Summer weather patterns are often dominated by an intense, heatinduced low-pressure area that forms over the interior deserts, drawing air from the south; humidity is highest under these "monsoon" conditions. - 41.
+Seven groundwater monitoring wells are monitored semi-annually to monitor for a release to groundwater from the Brine Ponds.
+Wells MWV1, MWV-2, MWV-3 and MWV-4 surround the South Pond.
+Well MWV-5 is approximately 150 feet east of the South Pond and 150 southeast of the North Pond.
+Wells MWV-6 and MWV-7 are northeast and north of the North Pond, respectively.
+Well MWV-5 is far enough away from both ponds to serve as a background well.
+The other six are in close proximity to the Brine Ponds so they can detect releases from the Brine Ponds.
+The location of the monitoring wells is shown on Attachment F, Monitoring Well Map, made part of this Order by reference. - 42.
+Domestic wells are not located within 500 feet of the Facility.